How a pool affects the value of your property

 Increased Aesthetic Value

-Potential for Social Interaction
+Potential for Social Interactions

-Factors Affecting the Impact on Property Value
+Factors Affecting the Impact on Home Value

 Location, Location, Location